azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 %TRACK_ARTISTS% - %TRACK_TITLE%.%EXTENSION%
 ```

-Depending on the view, the virtual names may have a position prefix.
-The
+Depending on the view, the virtual names may have a _prefix_.
+The prefix is of
-position prefix is of the format `%POSITION%. `.
-For example, tracks in a
+the format `%PREFIX%. `.
+For example, tracks in a release have a position
-release have a prefix of `%DISC_NUMBER%-%TRACK_NUMBER%. `.
-Collages and playlists
+prefix of `%DISC_NUMBER%-%TRACK_NUMBER%. `.
+Collages and playlists apply a
-also apply a position prefix to each release/track in them.
+position prefix to each release/track in them.
+The Recently Added Releases view
+adds a date prefix to each release.

+> [!NOTE]
+> The command line commands accept a release's virtual directory name as a
+> valid method of identifying a release.
+The virtual directory name passed to
+> those commands should not contain any date or position prefixes.

-Rosé exposes all cover art under the filename `cover.{ext}`, regardless of the
+Rosé also exposes all cover art under the filename `cover.{ext}`, regardless of
-filename in the source directory.
+the filename in the source directory.

 # New Releases